OpenArabicPE/journal_al-muqtabas/notes-metadata.md

 # MODS (Metadata Object Description Schema)

-The standard is maintained by the [Network Development and MARC Standards Office](http://www.loc.gov/marc/ndmso.html) of the Library of Congress with input from users.
+The [MODS standard](http://www.loc.gov/standards/mods/) is maintained by the [Network Development and MARC Standards Office](http://www.loc.gov/marc/ndmso.html) of the Library of Congress with input from users.
-It is written in XML
+It is written in XML.

+I have written an XSLT stylesheet to generate MODS from the TEI source: [`Tei2Mods-issues.xsl`](xslt/Tei2Mods-issues.xsl)

 # BibTeX